Interpretable Personalized Experimentation: Interpretable Personalized Experimentation

+When there are only two treatment groups and one outcome, it is easy to derive a policy from treatment effect predictions.
+For example, a policy derived from one of the two barplots in Fig. \ref{fig:MTDT} bottom right could be: \textit{For the red segment where predicted treatment effect on engagement is negative for Treatment A vs. Control, assign to Control.
+For the green segment, assign to Treatment A.} However, it is not as easy to derive policies from treatment effect predictions when there are $>2$ treatment groups or $>1$ outcome.

+\textbf{Multiple outcomes.} If another outcome is added (e.g. latency in Figure 2), both outcomes have to be considered together to derive a policy.
+One way to tradeoff between multiple outcomes is to modify the weights $(c_1, \ldots, c_J)$ used.
+This technique, from the multi-objective optimization literature \cite{gunantara2018review} and commonly used for ranking models in industry \cite{covington2016youtube, freno2017zalando, TuBasu2021, tang2021value}, weighs and adds multiple outcomes to form a single outcome: $Y_i^{(W_i)} = c_1 Y_{i1}^{(W_i)} + \cdots + c_J Y_{iJ}^{(W_i)}$

+In the second stage of our system, we combine predicted multiple outcomes from HTE models this way to generate policies.
+The weights $(c_1, \ldots, c_J)$ can be the same weights used when training MTDT (Equation \eqref{eqn:distillation_loss}), or provided by product teams, reflecting their preferences for tradeoffs (e.g. no more than $x$ loss in latency to achieve $y$ gain in the engagement).
+They could also be assumed to be 1 by default (equally weighted), or tuned online \citep{letham2019bayesian}.

-\textbf{From treatment effects to policies.} With $K$ treatment groups, 1 control group, and $M$ outcomes, the proposed method learns $K$ MTDT models, where each model predicts treatment effects of $M$ outcomes for each treatment group compared to control.
-One MTDT model can then be used to generate a policy that indicates, for each segment, which of the pair of treatment groups should be assigned to maximize treatment effects.
-However, generating a single policy still requires combining multiple MTDT, and it is not immediately obvious the best way to do so.
-This motivates our proposal of directly learning a single policy that applies to multiple treatment groups and outcomes.
+\textbf{Multiple treatment groups.} $K+1$ treatment groups and $J$ outcomes yields $K$ MTDT models, with each model predicting $J$ outcome treatment effects for each treatment group compared to control.
+Generating a single policy would require combining multiple MTDT, and it is not obvious the best way to do.
+Hence, while sufficient for understanding treatment effect predictions, MTDT is not suited for policy generation when there are more than two treatment groups.
+This motivates the second stage of our system: directly learning \textit{a single policy} that can assign more than two treatment groups.